If you have questions about the ADU permitting process, please reach out to our ADU

 - Where can I find information about the cost of a building permit and any other fees?

-See the ADU Fees page.
 The building permit fee depends on the square footage of the ADU.
 City staff will provide you with a free estimate if you complete the Permit Cost Estimate Worksheet.
-Other fees may apply:
+Other fees may apply; please see the ADU Fees page.

 - Will my property taxes increase if I build an ADU?